Solus369/Configs/README.md

 My Local Config Files

 Alacritty:
           This config features the terminus font family as the deafault font and Iceberg Dark as the color scheme.
 It also features an opacity value of 0.6.
-It comes with the underline cursor by default.
+It comes with the underline cursor by default.(Terminus Font (TTF) must be installed for this to work or the font can be changed to one of the available fonts)

 Htop:
       Just the defaults with CPU Temeperature monitor enabled by default.